 An impairment loss is recognized when the carrying amount of an asset is not recoverable and exceeds its recoverable value.
 Management reviews on a regular basis the impairment assessment of certain long-lived assets to criteria defined in Note 5.
-As at June 30, 2015, the Company has performed an impairment test of long-lived assets and concluded that there was no impairment charge that has to be recognised (see Notes 12 and 13).
+As at June 30, 2016, the Company concluded that there was no impairment indicators and did not perform an impairment test (see Notes 10 and 11).